-The Bayern stopper had become his country's No.1 after the 1998 World Cup, having sat on the bench as Die Mannschaft claimed victory at UEFA EURO 1996.
-After a disappointing group-stage exit at EURO 2000, Germany were hardly expected to perform miracles in South Korea and Japan, but Kahn apparently hadn't read the script.
+The Bayern stopper had become his country's No.1 after the 1998 World Cup, having sat on the bench as Germany claimed victory at UEFA Euro 1996.
+After a disappointing group-stage exit at Euro 2000, Germany were hardly expected to perform miracles in South Korea and Japan, but Kahn apparently hadn't read the script.
 The battle-hardened 33-year-old made stunning save after stunning save to help his side reach the final, not conceding a single goal between their second group game and the ill-fated showpiece.

 "We've always known we'll need a fantastic Oliver Kahn to be successful and so far we have had that," explained Germany coach Rudi Völler.
 "Without him at his best we can't win."